 The Problem: The liver excretes estrogens, but specific gut bacteria can "rescue" them before they are lost, recycling them back into the bloodstream.

-Our Approach: We are mapping the specific bacterial enzymes—β-glucuronidase and arylsulfatase—that control this reactivation.
+Our Approach: We are mapping the specific bacterial enzymes that control this reaction.

-The Goal: By modulating these bacteria with pre- and probiotics, we aim to increase natural estrogen reuptake in menopausal women, providing a safer, microbiome-based alternative to traditional synthetic hormone replacement.
+The Goal: By modulating these bacteria, we aim to increase natural estrogen reuptake in menopausal women, providing a safer, microbiome-based alternative to traditional synthetic hormone replacement.